-Venus and Neptune are both involved with love – in many ways they are attuned and in harmony.
+Venus and Neptune are both involved with love and creativity – in many ways they are attuned and in harmony.

 Venus square Neptune

 Venus and Neptune in any aspect, tends to have quite a similar feel and influence.
-Venus/Neptune brings an easy acceptance and an endless seeking of anything in life sprinkled with magic and a touch of fantasy.
+Venus-Neptune brings an easy acceptance, along with an endless seeking, of anything in life sprinkled with magic and a touch of fantasy.
 A square highlights that difficulties in love may be more pronounced, along with perhaps an enhanced drive to pursue creative or spiritual yearnings.

-C. E. O Carter (a Venus square Neptune native) in his book The Astrological Aspects describes all hard aspects between Venus and Neptune as “a divine discontent” of the energetic influence –
+C. E. O Carter (a Venus square Neptune native) in his book The Astrological Aspects describes all hard aspects between Venus and Neptune as “a divine discontent” saying:

 “In some respects, they seem to lead to more definite results than the trine or sextile, for they bestow a divine discontent, and a constant restless seeking for an ideal which is not easily realisable on earth.
-This is particularily so in matters of the affections.
-The ideals are indeed very high, and there may be a persistant dissatisfaction both with things and persons, varying from a petulant or peevish attitude, to a noble aspiration, and persistant endeavor to seek for a fuller realisation of inner visions.” page 119
+This is particularly so in matters of the affections.
+The ideals are indeed very high, and there may be a persistent dissatisfaction both with things and persons, varying from a petulant or peevish attitude, to a noble aspiration, and persistent endeavour to seek for a fuller realisation of inner visions.”

 This can all of course potentially lead to heartbreak and anguish if reality can no longer be ignored or glossed over.
 At such times, seeking the input of trusted friends and family may be a good idea.

-Natives will likely take care over and put thought into the image they present of themselves – their hairstyle and clothes, they may also enjoy being inventive and occasionally transforming their look.
+Natives will likely take care over, and put thought into the image they present of themselves – their hairstyle and clothes – they may also enjoy being inventive and occasionally transforming their look.
 Having said this, whilst they love glamour it could also be a mask to hide behind, as possibly underlying this is a lack of self-confidence or love for themselves.
-Natives could have a distorted self-image, feel ugly, unworthy, have a tendency to focus on all their perceived flaws.
-Others may see them as stunning and seductive, but they are unlikely to believe this, unless they work on and alter how they think of themselves, find ways of embracing positive thoughts rather than dwelling on negative ones.
+Natives could have a distorted self-image, feel ugly, unworthy, and have a tendency to focus on all their perceived flaws.
+Others may see them as stunning and seductive, but they are unlikely to believe this, unless they work on and alter how they think of themselves.
+Find ways of embracing positive thoughts rather than dwelling on the negative ones.

 The desire to transcend or escape reality may be strong.
-Awareness that something exists beyond what we can see and touch is likely strong, as is the wish to touch, feel and experience whatever it is.
-This could lead to discovering a susceptibility, a fondness for alcohol or drugs, an enjoyment of feeling reality dissolve or alternatively a quest for insight and knowledge about anything spiritual, supernatural or magical.
-Then again it could also be both.
+Awareness that something exists beyond what we can see, and touch, is likely strong.
+As is the wish to touch, feel and experience whatever it is.
+This could lead to discovering a susceptibility to or a fondness for alcohol or drugs.
+An enjoyment of feeling reality dissolve.
+Or alternatively, a quest for insight and knowledge about anything spiritual, supernatural or magical.
+Then again it could also be both!

-Overall, like any natal aspect exactly how the influence works individually will be guided by the natal chart as a whole.
-So without commenting on the whole chart – just the influence of Venus square Neptune, the list of natives below provides some insightful connections.
+Overall, like any natal aspect, exactly how the influence works individually will be guided by the natal chart as a whole.
+So without commenting on the whole chart – just the influence of Venus square Neptune – the list of natives below provide some insightful connections.

-Victoria Beckham appears to seemingly, from an outside perspective, to have initiated and be living the experience of all her dreams coming true.
-Not one, but two successful careers, long and happy marriage to a football legend, four lovely children and a fabulous home life.
+Victoria Beckham appears to seemingly from an outside perspective, to have initiated and be living the experience of all her dreams coming true.
+Not one, but two successful careers, a long and happy marriage to a football legend, four lovely children and a fabulous home life.

 VENUS SQUARE NEPTUNE NATIVES